hyperledger-labs/hyperledger-labs.github.io/labs/eThaler.md

 Use the composable TTF token model and produce a eThaler definition in JSON.
 Use the eThaler definition to create all artifacts using available TTF tooling.
-Implement the interfaces and opther properties in Besu using an implementation standard of EIP 1155 or EIP 20.
+Implement the interfaces and other properties in Besu using an implementation standard of EIP 1155 or EIP 20.

 # Initial Committers